MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/solutionsv2-participants.md

 #### Collaboration plan

-Participants in the Collaboration plan might see the following inline suggestion<!--s-->:
+Participants in the Collaboration plan might see the following inline suggestion<!--s-->.

 | Where it shows up  | What it says | How it helps  |
 | :------ |-------|---------|